 • The problem calls for a maximum simple path but the recursion does not guarantee that the path through u will be a simple path as v might occur in the path to u.
-Algorithm would work for a DAG.
+The algorithm would work for a DAG.